 We thought it was only fair to make all our vendors and everyone we had hired aware of our situation before we booked them – so they were clued in from the very beginning in case this kind of thing was to happen.
 Unfortunately we weren’t eligible for the kind of insurance that saves you from these problems.. but thankfully each and every one of them was still available for us on such short notice and with very little prep time.
 This is where the pain in the arse hyper-organised side of my personality really came in handy!
 The dates were moved, final balances paid, catering and drinks menus selected, details finalised, flowers organised, accommodation arranged, invitations sent out, dress and suit fittings completed and everything else that needed to be done was systematically ticked off and sorted with military precision.

 I was truly gutted because I didn’t think my best friend would be able to make it.
 She lives in New Zealand now and it just seemed really unlikely that she’d be able to get the time off work on such short notice, gather the funds and make such a long journey in time.
 But she surprised me, just like she always does, and told me she would be there if it killed her.
 She was coming and that was that!
-It wasn’t long before she had landed on UK soil and we were reunited at my venue the night before the big day to catch up, put the world to rites and reminisce over old times.
+We were reunited at my venue the night before the big day to catch up, put the world to rites and reminisce over old times.

-Kirsty – if you’re reading this – you are one of the brightest lights of my life and one of the greatest happy accidents I’ve ever had (she’ll know what I mean by this, haha).
-I don’t know what I would do without your constant love and support and you will never, ever know just how much I love and adore you.
-If angels exist and walk among us.. you are most certainly one of them.
+If you’re reading this – you are one of the brightest lights of my life and one of the best happy accidents I’ve ever had.
+She’ll know what I mean by this!
+I don’t know what I would do without your constant support and you will never know just how much I love and adore you.
+If angels exist and walk among us – you are most certainly one of them.

-I thought I’d be nervous on my wedding day – being the wallflower that I am, the thought of having all eyes on me for most of the day was very daunting.
-But when it came down to it I slept like a log the night before, I woke up bright and early and I never wavered for a second.
-Sure, there were butterflies but the anxiety and the panic I was expecting wasn’t there..
+I thought I’d be nervous on my wedding day being the wallflower that I am.
+The thought of having all eyes on me for most of the day was very daunting.
+But when it came down to it I slept like a log the night before, woke up early and never wavered for a second.
+Sure, there were butterflies but the anxiety and the panic I was expecting wasn’t there.
 I guess because I knew what I had waiting for me at the bottom of the aisle.

 I was joined by the rest of my bridesmaids not to long after hair and make-up arrived (around 8ish) and we were all having a good laugh and a giggle while we were getting ready.
 Jessica and Lena made us feel at ease and were so lovely the entire morning, you forgot they were strangers to us and felt like old friends.

-It’s a really nice to get your make-up done by someone else – you just feel really fancy!
-I’ve never had mine done professionally before and was worried about someone else doing it on a day where it would be immortalised in photos, but they did an amazing job and it was absolutely perfect.
-All my bridesmaids said they’d never felt so pretty in their lives.. and then when Jessica put their hairpieces on to finish off my vision just came to life and they all looked so stunning!
+It’s a really nice to get your make-up done by someone else – you feel really fancy!
+I’ve never had mine done professionally before.
+Truthfully I was worried about someone else doing it for me.
+Especially on a day where it would be immortalised in photos!
+But they both did an amazing job and it was absolutely perfect.
+Then when Jessica put their hairpieces on to finish off – my vision just came to life and they looked incredible!

-The girls went upstairs to get into their dresses and when they came back down I felt so lucky to have them all there with me.
-They really did look amazing – literally like ethereal woodland princesses and the dresses looked gorgeous on all of them.
-I’ve mentioned before in a previous blog post that I actually got to pick and won my bridesmaid dresses – so I do have to give a big shout out to Little Mistress for choosing me as their winner!
+The girls went upstairs to get ready and when they came back down I felt so lucky to have them all there with me.
+They really did look amazing!
+Like ethereal woodland princesses and the dresses looked gorgeous on all of them.
+I’ve mentioned before in a previous blog post that I actually got to pick and won my bridesmaid dresses so I have to give a big shout out to Little Mistress for choosing me as their winner!

 That’s it for Part One!
 I hope you are all enjoying seeing the photos as I share them!
-Putting this together has been really fun for me and looking back on the photo’s helps me relive this magical day over and over again and I hope you’ll check back soon for Part Two ♡
+I hope you’ll check back soon for Part Two ♡

 * Photos by Casey Avenue Photography *